billyyoung/blog/content/posts/are-you-gonna-travel.md

 And I get the feeling that my answer is a bit weird.
 What I want to do is kind of the opposite–I want to stay home, hunker down, and _create_.
 I jokingly liken it to grinding skill points in a video game.
 I have schemes I want to execute on.
 I want to write, mainly.
 Write and write and get my reps in. _Git gud_.
 See what patterns emerge, and then go from there.

-I want to eventually publish 100 blog posts (this is #18).
+I want to eventually [publish 100 blog posts](https://twitter.com/billyisyoung/status/1148394257486471169) (you're reading #18).
 I want to write some fanfic.
 I have a few more YouTube video ideas.
 I want to try tech career coaching, and some other solopreneur-type stuff.
 I want to play more music.
 I want to cook a ton of recipes I've saved from YouTube and Instagram.

 I want to live 6 months at a time, because who knows where I'll be 6 months from now.
 Maybe one thing takes off and I double-down on it, or maybe nothing does (yet).
 Maybe I decide to keep working at my personal projects and not return to work for another 6 months.